tran-hai-long/lsb_steganography/README.md

 1. Clone this repo.
 2. Create a venv virtual environment.
 3. Open terminal and run `pip install -r requirements.txt` to install dependencies.
-4. Run `flask --debug run`
+4. Run `flask --debug run` to start the server.

 ## Features

 - Hide and reveal ASCII messages inside PNG images using LSB steganography.

 ## TODO

+- Add some CSS to make the website look better.
+- Allow user to choose the number of LSBs used for encoding and decoding.
 - Delete Image object to save memory.
 - Support Unicode (UTF-8) characters.
-- Implement Pseudo-random number steganography.
+- (Nice to have) Implement Pseudo-random number steganography.

 ## License